-(Disclaimer – This post contains affiliate links.
+(Disclaimer – This post promotes a healthy body and contains affiliate links.
 If you use them to buy a product I get a small amount, at no cost to the consumer.)

 Over summer I have been keeping as fit as I can whilst also juggling blogging, writing, home improvement and a holiday.
 Just as I have for the last year, I tend to do most of my fitness sessions at home.

 Before lockdowns I was a regular spinner, usually joining a spin cycle class twice a week and often going for a jog too.
 During the pandemic I worked from home a bit and was reluctant to jog due to my discomfort about being out and about at a time when we knew very little about this new virus.